Bariatric Surgery in Bangkok, Thailand

 - Medical-surgical alternative for patients that describes the procedures for each type has its advantages.
 The downside, however, the patient will be considered to have any right to them.

-- In the hospital for 3 days to ensure there are no complications.
-And without taking analgesic.
+- Patients must be admitted in a hospital for three days to make sure that there are no complications and can function without taking analgesic.

 2. Gastric Balloon

-The Gastric Balloon procedure works effectively for people who are very overweight.
-It is recommended for people who need to lose weight before having a weight-loss operation, to reduce their surgical risk.
+The gastric balloon is an effective solution to severe obesity.
+It is recommended for patients that need to lose weight before having a weight-loss operation to reduce their surgical risk.

 How is the balloon inserted?